Health and Safety

 The purpose of this chapter is to encourage and assist individuals and families in saving private funds for the purpose of supporting individuals with disabilities to maintain health, independence, and quality of life.
 This chapter enables the State to implement the federal Stephen J. Beck, Jr., Achieving a Better Life Experience Act of 2014, Pub.
 L. No. 113-295, 128 Stat.
 4056 et seq.
 [26 U.S.C. § 529A].80 Del.
 Laws, c.
 34, § 1; 80 Del.
 Laws, c.
 295, § 2;

 (1) “Account” means an individual account, a trust account, or a savings account established in accordance with the provisions of this chapter.
+An account may be established only for an eligible individual.

 (3) “Board” shall mean the Plans Management Board pursuant to § 2722 of Title 29.